This post may contain affiliate links. Read my full disclosure policy.

 And there you go, fresh, delicious, vegan Spring Rolls that can be made ahead and stored for healthy lunches during the week, or packed up for potlucks and gatherings!

-FYI I like to serve the peanut sauce with a spoon, so guests are not tempted to dip the rolls directly into the sauce which will result in the veggies falling out into the sauce.
+TIP: Serve the peanut sauce with a spoon, so guests are not tempted to dip the rolls directly into the sauce which will result in the veggies falling out into the sauce. 😉

 Ok friends, make these fresh spring rolls and let us know what you think.
 Share your adaptions below, because I know how creative you are!!!